sunnyjandu/AI_Impact_on_Jobs/README.md

 ### Visualisation

-* Visulaise the data analysis using python libraries ploty, Seaborn and Mathplotlib.
+* Visualise the data analysis using python libraries ploty, Seaborn and Mathplotlib.

 $\color{red}{\text{To be continued}}$
 * Outline the high-level steps taken for the analysis.